 - Physical Carcinogens- UV rays and other ionizing radiations.

-Cancer is such a human ailment which has been with us from centuries but it was until the last century that major breakthroughs and researchers were done in the field of cancer diagnosis, treatment and prevention.
+Cancer is such a human ailment that has been with us for centuries but it was until the last century that major breakthroughs and researchers were done in the field of cancer diagnosis, treatment and prevention.
 Cancer is a painful disease, but the current medical advancement has made it possible for cancer to be diagnosed at the early stages and patients can get treated and live longer.

 The Major Types of Cancer are

 - Carcinoma- It is the most common type of cancer diagnosed in people.
 Carcinoma is cancer that originates in the skin, breast, lungs, pancreas and other glands.